ssahovic/confluent-rbac-demo/README.md

 curl -u professor:professor localhost:8081/subjects
 ```

-Check Schema also in C3 http://publicip:9021 under topic cmtest and then Schema.
+Check Schema also in C3 http://publicip:9021 as user professor.
+Go to topic cmtest and then Schema.
 Load data into cmtest2 topic and create it first
 ```
 kafka-topics --bootstrap-server localhost:9094 --create --topic cmtest2 --partitions 1 --replication-factor 1 --command-config professor.properties